 - Veeam Backup & Replication triggers a VMware vSphere snapshot of the VM.

-- Microsoft VSS resumes quiesced I/O activities on the VM guest OS.
+- Microsoft VSS resumes frozen I/O activities on the VM guest OS.

 - The job session proceeds as usual.